Validated through ESA-supported autonomous navigation deployments

 -

-At the heart of Omnisense is a radio-based positioning technology designed for accuracy, robustness, and flexibility.
+At the core is a radio-based terrestrial positioning architecture designed for accuracy, robustness, and flexibility.
 The underlying techniques and intellectual property are frequency-agnostic, enabling operation across different bands as standards and regulations evolve.

 Current deployments and products make use of ultra-wideband (UWB) to deliver high-precision ranging and positioning, but the same core methods can be applied using other radio technologies where appropriate.